-Soft and natural organic cotton which will make you happy!
+Our soft and natural organic cotton will make you happy!

 Cotton is a natural, renewable and biodegradable fibre and the most widely used material in the world: especially for the clothing sector, but it also finds applcation in home textiles, towels and even medical products.
 However, traditional cotton requires large amounts of water, pesticides and fertilizers, which leads to lower cost of production and of purchasing.
 Despite this, organic cotton is a better, sustainable and environmentally firendly choice.
 Why?
 Unlike traditional cotton, organic cotton is produced without pesticides, herbicides, insecticides or other chemicals such as conventional fertilizers.
 Cultivating organic cotton also reduces water consumption thanks to the so-called "crop rotation" technique.
 Besides the positive environmental impact, cultivating organic cotton rather than the traditional one ensures fair, just and healthy working and living conditions: something that we from CORA do not want to underestimate.

 There are usually four main steps to turno cotton seeds into cotton fibre and ultimately clothing: planting and growing; harvesting; clenaning the boll; and manifacturing which inclueds cutting, sewing and dyeing.
 Long story short, it is a soft, fluffy staple fibre that grows in a boll of the cotton plant.
 As soon as the plant matured the boll bursts open in a soft and white wool which could be collected by hand or machine for fabric.

 We have chosen this cloth as it provides many benefits for our skin: it is anti-irritating, anti-allergenic, it gives high sensation of cosiness on the skin, it is softer and with has a higher breathable than the traditional cotton.